-This report includes additional information to the condensed consolidated financial statements of Bank Mizrahi Tefahot Ltd. and its subsidiaries as of March 31, 2017.
-The condensed financial statements and additional information to the condensed financial statements, including the Report of the Board of Directors and Management, this Risks Report and other supervisory disclosures have been approved for publication by the Bank's Board of Directors at its meeting held on May 15, 2017.
+This risks report includes additional information to the consolidated financial statements of Bank Mizrahi Tefahot Ltd. and its subsidiaries as of December 31, 2016.
+The financial statements and additional information to the financial statements, including the Report of the Board of Directors and Management, this Risk Management Report and other supervisory disclosures have been approved for publication by the Bank's Board of Directors at its meeting held on March 20, 2017.